Nexdata-AI/162-Hours-French-Children-Spontaneous-Speech-Data/README.md

 # 162-Hours-French-Children-Spontaneous-Speech-Data

 ## Description
-The 97 Hours - German Child's Spontaneous Speech Data, manually screened and processed.
-Annotation contains transcription text, speaker identification, gender and other informantion.
-This dataset can be applied in speech recognition (acoustic model or language model training), caption generation, voice content moderation and other AI algorithm research.
+The 162 Hours - French Child's Spontaneous Speech Data is a collection of speech clips, the content covering multiple topics.
+All the speech audio was manually transcribed into text; speaker identity, gender, and other attribution are also annotated.
+This dataset can be used for voiceprint recognition model training, corpus construction for machine translation, and algorithm research introduction

-For more details, please refer to the link: https://www.nexdata.ai/datasets/1299?source=Github
+For more details, please refer to the link: https://www.nexdata.ai/datasets/1307?source=Github

 # Specifications
 ## Format
-16k Hz, 16 bit, wav, mono channel;
+mp4 for video and wav for audio;
-## Age
+## age
-12 years old and younger children;
+children aged 12 and under;
 ## Content category
-including self-media, conversation, live, lecture, variety show;
+including interview, self-meida,variety show, etc.
 ## Language
-German;
+French;
 ## Annotation
 annotation for the transcription text, speaker identification, gender;
+## Application scenarios
+speech recognition, video caption generation and video content review;
 ## Accuracy
-Word Accuracy Rate (WAR) at least 98%.
+at a Word Accuracy Rate (SAR) of being no less than 98%.

 # Licensing Information
 Commercial License